hexbabe/advent-of-code-2023/README.md

-# advent-of-code-2023

-Dear Diary,
+# Dear Diary,

 I was eating my lunch when I noticed my coworker at Viam, Clint, sent a volunteer posting for Software Engineer @ The North Pole.
 Not thinking too much of it, I signed up.
 Little did I know, this was the start of an adventure straight out of a mad scientist's Christmas wish list.

 ## Dec 1

-Day 1: Trebuchet?!
+Trebuchet?!
 More like, "Tré-bu-what-have-I-gotten-myself-into"!
 The Elves, with their mysterious smiles, briefed me on a global snow production crisis.
 My mission?
 Restore snow operations by solving puzzles at fifty star-marked locations.
 Simple, right?

 But wait, there's a twist!
 My mode of transport wasn't a comfy sleigh or a high-tech teleporter.
 Oh no, it was a medieval trebuchet!
 As I voiced my concerns (and my will), the Elves simply shushed me with "not powerful enough," "the sky," and "you sure ask a lot of questions."
 Before I could process the absurdity, I was being strapped into this ancient catapult.
 Talk about unconventional travel!